-Why 2-3 hours visit duration is ideal for couple trip: Allows time to explore ruins, study frescoes, and take photos at an easy pace.
+Why 2-3 hours visit duration is ideal for couple trip: Couples can explore the site at a relaxed pace, pausing at key spots and taking photos without rushing.

 Laura Spriggs Gray